hrmeetsingh/hrmeetsingh/README.md

 ### Hey
 I am Harmeet, an experienced professional with a passion for lifelong learning, mentoring and advocating open source, I am a bibliophile with an analytical mind, dedicated to continuous growth and innovation.
-Other than software, I enjoy working on IoT projects and reading about cybersecurity.
+Other than code, I enjoy working on IoT projects and reading about cybersecurity.
 My experience as an SDET is the reason I think of automating anything and everything around me.

 __The repos here are__
 - __Tech and projects I am curious about and try to learn by doing__